 In the Byzantine period, Aqaba was known as Ayla, and a bishop from here attended the important Council of Nicea (AD 325).
 The Byzantine town surrendered to the Muslims in 630.

-Aqaba History and Sites (Atlas Tours) Surveys the site’s history from its beginning to the modern period, and is illustrated by a couple of nice photographs.
+Aqaba, Jordan (Atlas Tours).
+Surveys the site’s history from its beginning to the modern period, and is illustrated by a couple of nice photographs.